spiral/docs/framework/singletons.md

 # Framework - Singletons
-A lot of internal application services represent in a memory in a form of singleton objects.
+A lot of internal application services reside  in a memory in the form of singleton objects.
 Such objects does not implement static `getIntance` but rather configured to remain in container **between requests**.

 Declaring your service or controller as singleton is the shortest path to get small performance improvement, however,